wp-plugins/responsive-posts-widget/readme.txt

 * You can create titles & content limit
 * You can set how many posts you wish to display
 * You can select any category
-* You can choose from predefined image sizes, or set custom width and height
+* You can choose from predefined image sizes,or set custom width and height
 * You can choose to define the featured image
 * You can run as many instances of the widget that you want to!
 * You can order your posts randomly
 * You can order your posts time